 Marilee J. Springer is a partner concentrating her practice on the representation of tax-exempt organizations, donors and governmental entities and affiliates.
-In this capacity, Marilee focuses on corporate, governance and tax issues.
+In this capacity, Marilee focuses on corporate, structuring, governance and tax issues.
 Marilee’s dedicated service in the public sector provides valuable insights and knowledge that will benefit tax-exempt and governmental entities.

 Marilee returned to Ice Miller in August 2014 after serving as Deputy Chief of Staff and Senior Policy Director for Indiana Governor Mike Pence.
 As Deputy Chief of Staff, Marilee was responsible for oversight and management of executive agencies, the cabinet, boards and commissions; management of the personnel process for selection of agency heads and the performance evaluation process; and input regarding policy, legislative and communications strategies for the Governor and executive agencies.
 As Senior Policy Director, Marilee led transition team efforts to select and orient the Governor’s policy team before inauguration.
 Marilee oversaw the policy development of the Governor’s first legislative agenda, “The Roadmap for Indiana.”
 During 2011 and 2012, Marilee served as the Policy Director for Education and Workforce, assisting then Congressman Pence in the development of his campaign policies in K12 education, higher education and adult workforce.

-Marilee’s practice focuses on tax-exempt entities with an emphasis on colleges and universities, private foundations, health care entities, education reform and charter schools, research organizations, and governmental entities and affiliates.
+Marilee’s practice focuses on tax-exempt entities with an emphasis on colleges and universities, trade associations, private foundations, health care entities, education reform and charter schools, research organizations, and governmental entities and affiliates.
 Marilee’s work with colleges and universities involves issues relating to unrelated business income tax (UBIT), executive compensation, sponsorship agreements, the use of affiliated entities (e.g., for-profits, foundations and other tax-exempt subsidiaries), general corporate and tax-exempt compliance, research arrangements, relationships with commercial sponsors, charitable contributions, and tax-driven employment issues.

 In her work with private foundations and donors, Marilee assists clients in developing philanthropic priorities, making charitable grants, creating accountability metrics and processes to evaluate ongoing grants, and assessing various vehicles for accomplishing their charitable purposes (e.g., direct grants, private foundations and donor-advised funds).